3botlogin/3botlogin/README.md

 If you want to request scopes your app needs to be known in the 3Bot mobile app of the user.
 You'll need to pass *appid*,*publickey*,*scopes*,*state* and *redirecturl*.

-The user will be ask to login/register and then the scope will be shown to him/her.
+The user will be asked to login/register and then the scope will be shown to him/her.
 If (s)he accepts, (s)he will encrypt the scope and send it.
 Doing so we can assure that your app is the only one who gets the data and you can verify the signature.

 A valid url can look like this: `https://3botlog.in?state=abc123&scope=user:email&appid=example%20app&publickey=aaaaaa&redirecturl=https%3A%2F%2Fexample.com%2Fcallback`